rakicjovan/HackingLab-FS25/README.md

 ## Instructions

 1. Navigate to the root directory of the repository.
-2. Run the following command to build and start the Docker containers:
+2. Run the following command to build and start the Docker container:
    ```bash
    docker-compose up --build
    ```